caddyserver/caddy/README.md

 Caddy exposes an unprecedented level of control compared to any web server in existence.
 In Caddy, you are usually setting the actual values of the initialized types in memory that power everything from your HTTP handlers and TLS handshakes to your storage medium.
 Caddy is also ridiculously extensible, with a powerful plugin system that makes vast improvements over other web servers.

 To wield the power of this design, you need to know how the config document is structured.
-Please see the [our documentation site](https://caddyserver.com/docs/) for details about [Caddy's config structure](https://caddyserver.com/docs/json/).
+Please see [our documentation site](https://caddyserver.com/docs/) for details about [Caddy's config structure](https://caddyserver.com/docs/json/).

 Nearly all of Caddy's configuration is contained in a single config document, rather than being scattered across CLI flags and env variables and a configuration file as with other web servers.
 This makes managing your server config more straightforward and reduces hidden variables/factors.